lbdl/ZORG/README.md

 See more at my site itrainspiders.com/whoreallycares

-There is a bunch of etxt on the whys and why nots on my substack
+There is a bunch of text on the whys and why nots on my substack

 This is the `dojo` version.
 There is also a `MUD` version.